By Karsten Madsen, SEO specialist at Morningscore with over 10 years of experience auditing WordPress environments. Last updated: 2026.

-Find my step by step guide below to fix both problems 🙂
+Find my step-by-step guide below to fix both problems 🙂

 Now we’ll look at how exactly these two errors manifest themselves.

-Once inserted, the image without a specified alt text might get a blank “alt” attribute in the code of your page.
-The same could happen if you’re updating your alt tags in the Media LibraryWordPress won’t update the actual alt tag in the page’s code until you re-insert the page’s image if you decide to change them later.
+The same could happen if you’re updating your alt tags in the Media Library.
+WordPress won’t update the actual alt tag in the page’s code until you re-insert the page’s image if you decide to change it later.
+If you find an empty alt attribute, WordPress requires a fresh update.
 To get that rolling, simply:

-Unfortunately, you have to do this manually in all three scenarios – but the first one is at least for me much quicker to do.
+Unfortunately, you have to do this manually in all three scenarios – but the first one is, at least for me, much quicker to do.
 Also, consider that you’re editing the HTML of a potentially important page.
 Both the first and second methods save you from potentially deleting images from important pages and thus breaking them.

 From there, making a to-fix list is much easier and allows you to do all of them in, say, one slow afternoon.

-Fix 2: Clear website cache
+Fix 2: Clear website cache to fix an empty alt attribute WordPress

 Whenever you implement WordPress changes, it’s best to clear your cache so that you’re sure the changes are applied.
 Most modern WordPress sites have several layers of caching running at the same time.
 That is great and more or less critical for good website performance.
 However, it can sometimes cause the annoying issue of not updating a page’s contents even after you’ve saved your changes.

-Here, all you have to do is clear the cache on your website and your local machine (i.e., your computer).
+If your tool still says in WordPress that this image has an empty alt attribute after you fixed it, all you have to do is clear the cache on your website and your local machine (i.e., your computer).

 To clear the cache from your website (WP Rocket example):